OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

 No backward incompatibility.
 Only API addition.

-For driver using GetCompressedData() in their CreateCopy() implementation, generated files might be changed, with more frequent lossless conversions.
+For driver using ReadCompressedData() in their CreateCopy() implementation, generated files might be changed, with more frequent lossless conversions.

 SWIG Bindings